Electricity Planning for Toronto

 And finally, it will assess the impact of reducing reliance on Portlands Energy Centre, which serves 12 per cent of the city's power needs during hot summer days and also serves broader GTA.
 Portlands is the only main source of supply in Toronto itself, ramping production up and down to meet changes in energy consumption.
 It can also restore local power supply in the event of a wide-scale power outage.
 Today, the number of options available to reducing the reliance on Portlands is limited by the capacity of existing transmission infrastructure.

-The IESO is working with Hydro One and Toronto Hydro, with feedback from communities and stakeholders, to develop recommendations that address the specific needs of the city.
-These options could include building or upgrading transmission infrastructure and launching more energy-efficiency programs targeted to Toronto electricity consumers.
+The IESO works with Hydro One and Toronto Hydro, with feedback from communities and stakeholders, to develop recommendations that address the specific needs of the city.

 Learn more